 Maximize conversions versus Maximize conversion value

-- Maximize conversions bidding (customer actions that convert to sales or service) will help you optimize towards conversions.
+- Maximize conversions bidding, or customer actions that convert to sales or service, will help you optimize towards conversions.

 - You have the option to set a Target CPA on your Maximize conversions bidding strategy, which means Smart Bidding will try to get as many conversions as possible at the target CPA that you set.
 If the Target CPA option isn't set, then Maximize conversions will aim to spend your budget to get as many conversions as possible.

-- Maximize conversion value bidding will still occur for every conversion, but the value varies on the type of conversion (low impact versus high impact), and the cost stays within your specified budget.
+- Maximize conversion value bidding will still occur for every conversion, but the value varies on the type of conversion, or low impact versus high impact, and the cost stays within your specified budget.
 When you create a maximize conversion value bid strategy, you'll set a Target ROAS.